IdrisDY/alx-system_engineering-devops/0x02-shell_redirections/README.md

-echo outputs the input to the standard display
+echo outputs the input to the standard display.